 If you managed to get through this rater long article, I hope that you learned something from it.
 That you got a few new ideas that you might want to explore.

-I am passionate about great vinyl sound and you will find other interesting articles on the topic if you browse through the blog on Vinyl Restart.
+I am passionate about great vinyl sound and you will find other interesting articles on the topic if you browse through the articles here on Vinyl Restart.